 Yoga and Pilates might seems like very different animals, but they share several common features.
 Both focus on strengthening the body’s core, correcting body alignment, cultivating mindfulness and body awareness, and depend on proper breathing and breath work.
 All of which help reduce the chance of injuries and set you up to move forward with your climbing goals.

 Vertex yoga instructors offer an eclectic and in-depth approach to the discipline that emphasizes detailed breath work in coordination with poses.
 In flow and in holds, much focus is given to correct alignment and body awareness.
 Concentration and meditation techniques are also taught, which translate to more focus and mindfulness in climbing and even the day to day.
 You might also be challenged with playful partner acroyoga, or deep restorative poses with a guided relaxation practice.

 Our head instructor, João Perreira, has 14 years of teaching experience and will tailor his instruction to your specific needs and goals.
-Yoga teacher Aly Alvarez has trained with João and has been teaching yoga at Vertex since 2017.
+Yoga & Pilates instructor Emily Brumbaugh has been teaching yoga & pilates since 2017.